 John Hancock Signature Services, Inc., P.O.
-Box 55913, Boston, Massachusetts 02205-5913, a wholly owned indirect subsidiary of Manulife Financial, is the transfer and dividend paying agent for the Class A, Class C, Class I, and Class R6 shares of the Fund.
+Box 219909, Kansas City, MO 64121-9909, a wholly-owned indirect subsidiary of MFC, is the transfer and dividend paying agent for the Class A, Class I, Class R2, Class R4, Class R5, and Class R6 shares of the funds, as applicable.

-The fees paid to Signature Services are determined based on the cost to Signature Services of providing services to the Fund and to all other John Hancock affiliated funds for which Signature Services serves as transfer agent ("Signature Services Cost").
-Signature Services Cost includes: (i) an allocable portion of John Hancock corporate overhead; and (ii) out-of-pocket expenses, including payments made by Signature Services to intermediaries and other third-parties ("Subtransfer Agency Fees") whose clients and/or customers invest in one or more funds for sub-transfer agency and administrative services provided to those clients/customers.
-Signature Services Cost is calculated monthly and allocated by Signature Services among four different categories as described below based generally on the Signature Services Cost is allocated across all of the John Hancock affiliated funds and/or classes for which Signature Services provides transfer agent services, on the basis of relative average net assets.
+The fees paid to Signature Services are determined based on the cost to Signature Services of providing services to the fund and to all other John Hancock affiliated funds for which Signature Services serves as transfer agent ("Signature Services Cost").
+Signature Services Cost includes: (i) an allocable portion of John Hancock corporate overhead; and (ii) out-of-pocket expenses, including payments made by Signature Services to intermediaries and other third-parties ("Subtransfer Agency Fees") whose clients and/or customers invest in one or more funds for subtransfer agency and administrative services provided to those clients/customers.
+Signature Services Cost is calculated monthly and allocated by Signature Services among four different categories as described below based generally on the Signature Services Cost associated with providing services to each category in the aggregate.
+Within each category, Signature Services Cost is allocated across all of the John Hancock affiliated funds and/or classes for which Signature Services provides transfer agent services, on the basis of relative average net assets.

 Retail Share and Institutional Classes of Non-Municipal Bond Funds.
 An amount equal to the total Signature Services Cost associated with providing services to Class A, Class B, Class C, Class ADV, Class I, and Class I2 shares of all non-municipal series of the Trust and of all other John Hancock affiliated funds for which it serves as transfer agent is allocated pro-rata based upon assets of all Class A, Class B, Class C, Class ADV, Class I, and Class I2 shares in the aggregate, without regard to fund or class.
-The Fund does not offer Class B, Class ADV or Class I2 shares.
+The funds do not offer Class I2 or Class ADV shares.